Basic Guide Brick Wall Construction

 Veneer walls are typically made up of one layer full-sized bricks, tied to steel or wood studs.
 The structure’s weight is not carried by the brick, but the inner wall.
 This type of wall serves an aesthetic purpose, and is usually located on the outside of the structure.
 Because a single-layer wall has low insulation, insulation is attached directly to the studs and is not part of the masonry.

 However, solid masonry brick walls have two or more layers, which are attached during the brickmaking process and held together by metal ties, or header bricks.
 A load-bearing wall is created by placing header bricks parallel to the wall plane.
 Solid walls are the most durable brick masonry wall, offering brick and mortar durability, wall thickness, strength and bonding.
+A traditional fireplace is a solid masonry wall.

 Next are cavity walls.